lukechilds/onionite/README.md

-# Tor Explorer
+# Onionite

 > Explore the Tor network in under 10k

 An entry for the [10k Apart](https://a-k-apart.com/) contest.
-Tor Explorer allows you to view information on the individual nodes that make up the Tor network.
+Onionite allows you to view information on the individual nodes that make up the Tor network.
 It is essentially my own spin on the existing [Atlas](https://atlas.torproject.org/) web app by The Tor Project, Inc.

 It runs node on the server side and requires only HTML on the client for full functionality.
 It's a bit prettier with CSS support and you'll get some additional enhancements if you have JavaScript enabled.